neurips25-eai/neurips25-eai.github.io/rules.md

 ## 🌍 Use of External Resources

 - You **may use external datasets or models** if:
-  - They were publicly available before the competition launch
+  - They were publicly available to all participants to maintain fairness
   - They are clearly cited in your final write-up

 ## 🚫 Disallowed Practices